cynstar/athletic_sales_analysis/README.md

 ## Acknowledgements

-I used chatgpt and stackoverflow to explain a few error messages I received.
+I used chatgpt and Stackoverflow to explain a few error messages I received.